-Accredited certifiers are responsible for ensuring that a condition is imposed on a complying development certificate in accordance with this Plan.
+Registered1 certifiers are responsible for ensuring that a condition is imposed on a complying development certificate in accordance with section 4.28(9) of the Environmental Planning and Assessment Act 1979 and section 156 Environmental Planning and Assessment Regulation 2021.
 They must notify Council of their determination within two (2) days of making the determination, in accordance with section 141(4) of the Environmental Planning and Assessment Regulation 2021.
-Applicants must pay their contribution before commencing the complying development works.
+Applicants must pay their contribution before the work authorised by the complying development certificate commences.